-Gill Blanchard, member of AGRA, is an historian and full-time researcher, tutor, lecturer and author.
+Lunchtime lecture: Gill Blanchard, member of AGRA, is a historian and full-time researcher, tutor, lecturer and author.
 She is an expert on family, house and local history, and has been a professional family history researcher since 1992.
 She derives great enjoyment from passing on her knowledge to other people and does so in an accessible way.
-Her talk will give us a glimpse of the work that goes on behind the scenes at ‘Who do you think you are?’
-Subject to demand, she may also deliver a writing tutorial.
+Her talk will give us a glimpse of the work that goes on behind the scenes at ‘Who do you think you are? ‘ Subject to demand, she may also deliver a writing tutorial. www.pastsearch.co.uk

 Dr Philip Woods is a lecturer in history at the New York University in London whose specialisms include British Imperial and Colonial History.
 He has a particular interest in the role of war correspondents, newsreel and newspaper reports and will offer a view of Independence and Partition according to the visual record provided by British newsreels and international photographers.

-Saturday’s after-dinner speaker will be announced at a later date.
+Saturday ‘s after-dinner speaker and further arrangements for Sunday will be confirmed at a later date.

 Pat Scully will run the final plenary session of the weekend.